Day 1: ARRIVE WARSAW

 Day 9: VIENNA – BRATISLAVA – BUDAPEST

 In the morning, we drive towards Bratislava, the capital of Slovakia.
 After the tour of the charming city centre, we go to the Castle from where there is a nice view of the Old Town and the Danube River.
-Then we have a journey to Budapest, the Hungarian capital also named the “Paris of the East”.
+Then we continue our Eastern Europe tour to Budapest, the Hungarian capital also named the “Paris of the East”.
 After arrival, you have free time to shop along the famous Vaci Utca street, get some typical food, sip an excellent Hungarian wine, or relax.
 Overnight.